Donor Profile

 Click for more details on each actor.

-The plan’s primary goals include:
+The policy’s primary goals include:

 By issue